cs3285/hpc-terasort/README.md

 ##Testing Your Code and Measuring Performance
 The **terasort_main.c** file illustrates the usage of the terasort function.
 You can add timers inside **terasort_main.c** to profile your code, experiment with different strategies, and come up with the fastest implementation you can.
 Performance tests will be a large part of your evaluation.You are encouraged share your ideas and results on the Piazza forum.
 Good luck!

-An example how to test your code locally would be:
+An example how to check the correctness of your code locally would be:
 <pre><code>
 $ make clean
 $ make teragen teravalidate